-It’s a simple fact that truck accident claims are incredibly difficult to fight in court since most trucking agencies boast powerful legal departments.
-It’s common for victims of truck wrecks to receive settlement offers that are far below what they are entitled to.
+It’s a simple fact that truck wreck claims are incredibly difficult to fight in court since most trucking agencies boast powerful legal departments.
+It’s common for victims of semi-trailer wrecks to receive settlement offers that are far below what they are entitled to.
 If you’ve had this happen to you, you’re most likely finding it difficult to pay for medical costs and provide for your loved ones.
 These are the times when hiring a lawyer can do you and your family the most good.

-The Complexities of Truck Accident Claims
+The Complexities of Charleston Truck Accident Claims

 We may be able to file suit against:

 - The driver